Lakshan-Vibhusha-Kannangara/Jaseci_Ancestry/README.md

 1.Folk the repository
 2.Open the codespace
 3.Install jaseci studio
-4.rename 180235A.jac as main.jac(befor this you have to rename or delete other main and graph) 5.rename 180235A_graph as graph.jac
+4.rename Index_No.jac as main.jac(befor this you have to rename or delete other main and graph) 5.rename Index_No_graph as graph.jac
 6. Run the main.jac
 7. using walker "find_remaining_years" you can see the remaining years in terminal-1